runeh/typical-fetch/README.md

 ### todo

-- arg thingy! to record?
+- arg thingy to record?

-- sanity check parser.
-Choke if a parser is registered already
-- error if both parse and parseBody
 - pass response to mappers?
-That seems good if you need to know redirect url or some header or whatever
+That seems good if you need to know redirect url or some header or whatever.
+Or should people be using parseResponse in that case?
 - `.baseUrl(` should support function
-- can parseJson just add two parsers? one for text->unknown and then the user provided one?
 - Add kitchen sink tests
 - follow redirects?
 - test for redirect stuff